highconaotools/highconaotools.github.io/README.md

 ### Initial setup

-If you use conda, make sure you have deactivated all your environments (including `base`) by doing `$ conda deactivate` often enough.
+If you use conda, make sure you have deactivated all your environments (including `base`) by doing `$ conda deactivate`.

 *On a Mac*:
-1. Install homebrew following the instructions on this page:
+1. Install homebrew following the instructions on this page (if you don't have sudo privileges, get in touch with your machine manager):
 https://osxdaily.com/2018/03/07/how-install-homebrew-mac-os/

 2. Install the package manager rbenv (more on rbenv [here](https://github.com/rbenv/rbenv) )